Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 8

-On the window that pop-ups click on Microsoft Azure Web Apps
+On the window that pops up click on Microsoft Azure Web Apps
 ![](Documentation/images/img8.png)